 D10.
 Does an open admission policy, if reported, apply to transfer students?
-No open admission policy. \square Yes \square No D11.
+No open admission policy. $\square$ Yes $\square$ No D11 .
 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit:straight C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number16 Unit type 32 course credits for a BA D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number16 Unit type_32 course credits for a BA D15.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number16 Unit type_courses (32 courses for a Bachelor's degree) D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number16 Unit type_courses (32 courses for a Bachelor's degree) D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree:not applicable D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 16 course credits (32 course credits for a BA) D17.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: Half (16 Swarthmore "course credits" where 32 courses required for a Bachelor's degree) D17.
 Describe other transfer credit policies: Transfer credits are coded with the term they were earned, our equivalent subject code, our equivalent course number if applicable, and the originating course title and originating grade.
-Transfer grades do not count in the Swarthmore GPA
+Transfer grades do not